This position is for the 2022-2023 School Year.

 Mission Statement: “At Solomon Schechter Day School of Metropolitan Chicago (SSDS), we ignite our students’ Jewish souls, educate them to their highest potential, and empower them to use their knowledge, skills, and creativity to enrich our world.”

-It is the responsibility of every teacher at Schechter to help our mission come to life.
+It is the responsibility of every staff member at Schechter to help our mission come to life.

 Ignite our students’ Jewish souls - At Schechter, we promote curiosity and engagement with learning and Jewish life.
 Our teachers’ passion creates a learning environment where students are “on fire” and eager to learn.